MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/s2d-hyper-converged.md

-Read this article to set up a hyper-converged cluster running Storage Spaces Direct (S2D) in System Center Virtual Machine Manager (VMM).
+This article describes how to set up a hyper-converged cluster running Storage Spaces Direct (S2D) in System Center Virtual Machine Manager (VMM).
 [Learn more](s2d.md) about S2D.

 You can deploy a hyper-converged S2D cluster by provisioning a Hyper-V cluster and enable S2D from existing Hyper-V hosts or by provisioning from bare-metal servers.